Edit in GitHubLog an issue

 exports.main = main

-Because the action is only invoked by the internal alarms, it does not need to be exposed as a web action.
-That would prevent the action to be accessed by unprivileged users.
-Your manifest file should look the same as below.
+Because the action is invoked only by internal alarms, it does not need to be exposed as a web action.
+This prevents the action from being accessed by unprivileged users.
+Your manifest file should look like this:

 Copied to your clipboard